Spearfoot/scripts-for-using-rsync/README.md

 ### The Scripts
 There are two scripts in this repository: one for use with modules (__rsync-module.sh__) and one to run __rsync__ directly (__rsync-invoke.sh__).
 Both scripts require 3 command-line arguments:
-- The source specification - example: `/mnt/tank/foo/`
+- The source specification, including username and hostname for remote systems - example: `/mnt/tank/foo/`
-- The target specification, including username and hostname - example: `root@boomer:/mnt/tank/foo`
+- The target specification, including username and hostname for remote systems - example: `root@boomer:/mnt/tank/foo`
 - A log filename

 Telling __rsync__ what to copy is a bit arcane: you have to be careful about placing the '/' character correctly.
 Basically, to copy a dataset from the source to the target you add a trailing '/' to the source specification and leave it off the target.

-This is easier to explain with an example: to use __rsync-invoke.sh__ to copy dataset __foo__ to server 'BOOMER', use this command line:
+This is easier to explain with an example: to use __rsync-invoke.sh__ to copy local dataset __foo__ to remote server 'BOOMER', use this command line:

 `./rsync-invoke.sh /mnt/tank/foo/ root@boomer:/mnt/tank/foo /mnt/tank/bandit/log/rsync.log`

-Modules work a little differently when specifying the target.
+Modules work a little differently when specifying the path.
 You don't separate the user and server names from the target path with a colon, and instead of providing the full path of the target, you specify the module name.
 Again, this is easier to demonstrate with an example:

 `./rsync-module.sh /mnt/tank/foo/ root@boomer/tank/foo /mnt/tank/bandit/log/rsync.log`